Aliases for YAP1 Gene

 External Ids for YAP1 Gene

 This gene encodes a downstream nuclear effector of the Hippo signaling pathway which is involved in development, growth, repair, and homeostasis.
 This gene is known to play a role in the development and progression of multiple cancers as a transcriptional regulator of this signaling pathway and may function as a potential target for cancer treatment.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Aug 2013]

 GeneCards Summary for YAP1 Gene

-YAP1 (Yes-Associated Protein 1) is a Protein Coding gene.
-Diseases associated with YAP1 include uveal coloboma - cleft lip and palate - intellectual disability and coloboma, ocular, with or without hearing impairment, cleft lip/palate, and/or mental retardation.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include chromatin binding and transcription corepressor activity.
+YAP1 (Yes1 Associated Transcriptional Regulator) is a Protein Coding gene.
+Diseases associated with YAP1 include Coloboma, Ocular, With Or Without Hearing Impairment, Cleft Lip/Palate, And/Or Mental Retardation and Coloboma Of Macula.
+Among its related pathways are Signaling by GPCR and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription regulatory region DNA binding.
 An important paralog of this gene is WWTR1.

 UniProtKB/Swiss-Prot Summary for YAP1 Gene